 Accounting or Finance

 A bachelor of science in accounting is a flexible degree that allows individuals to work as an accountant in a number of industries with plenty of future career prospects.
 Not only can an individual with this degree help people and businesses keep proper financial records and follow tax regulations, but they can eventually become a certified public accountant (CPA), taking on more responsibility and earning more.

 Should you choose to become a CPA, you can decide to either work as an independent accountant, or you can work as an accountant for one of the big four accounting firms Deloitte, PricewaterhouseCoopers, Ernst & Young, and KPMG.
 After you gain some critical experience, you can decide to climb the ranks to become an auditor, business intelligence analyst, or even chief financial officer (CFO).
 There is so much afility with plenty room to grow and experiement.

 Every type of business in every industry requires accountants to help them manage their finances and adhere to tax regulations.
-And, with many businesses now leveraging data-driven insights to make better business decisions, the future for accountants is promising.
-The BLS has projected that employment of accountants and auditors is projected to grow 4% from 2019 to 2029.
+And, with many businesses now leveraging data-driven insights to make better business decisions, the future for accountants is more and more promising.
+The BLS has projected that the employment of accountants and auditors is projected to grow 7% from 2020 to 2030.